 Heidi LaRoq is a music dj at a radio station in Salem, Massachusetts.
 A strange vinyl recording from a group calling themselves The Lords of Salem is delivered to her and she feels affected after playing it.
 Francis Matthias, a visiting expert come to plug a book debunking the Salem witch trials, recognises the name Lords of Salem as one used by the accused witches.
 He begins to dig into obscure evidence from the trials, finding the same piece of music written in a diary from the prosecuting reverend.
 He discovers that Heidi is a descendant of the reverend and the story of how the lead witch placed a curse on his line of ancestors.
 Meanwhile, Heidi finds herself being increasingly affected by strange dreams and apparitions in her apartment, while her neighbours seem to be drawing her to a predestined fate.

 Rob Zombie has emerged as a directorial force in the horror genre in the last few years.
 Originally a musician, first as songwriter/lead singer/guitarist with the band White Zombie and then a solo artist, Zombie made his directorial debut with the controversy-laden House of 1000 Corpses (2003).
 He went onto several other films with The Devil’s Rejects (2005), the remake of Halloween (2007) and its sequel Halloween II (2009), and the animated The Haunted World of Superbeasto (2009).
 Rob Zombie has the distinction of being a cult director at the same time as none of films end up being particularly liked by audiences.
-Indeed, I was surprised at the jubilance and celebration with which the suggestion of Zombie having announcement his retirement as director in 2013 was greeted around the internet, although Zombie recanted this shortly after and subsequently made 31 (2016) and 3 from Hell (2019).
+Indeed, I was surprised at the jubilance and celebration with which the suggestion of Zombie having announcement his retirement as director in 2013 was greeted around the internet, although Zombie recanted this shortly after and subsequently made 31 (2016), 3 from Hell (2019) and The Munsters (2022).